 Head initially NNW from the start point (at waypoint ‘START’) to meet within 100m an old vehicle track.
 Veer right to follow the track northward.
 The road veers left (westward) at ‘2’ and and after ‘2-1’ soon starts climbing gently NW along the edge of the Dale Pine Plantation on the left.
 After about 750m from the start point, when the road again veers left (at ‘3’), leave the road to head northward off-track, uphill through a patch of fairly open parrot bush to reach open jarrah forest close to a ridge (at ‘4’).
 Veer approx. WNW to walk along the lateritic surface, skirting occasional patches of parrot bush, with the crest of the ridge to your right.
 After about 400m (at ‘5’) veer NW to head upslope, but still keeping the crest of the ridge to your right.
 Soon (at ‘6’) veer northward, climbing toward the crest of the ridge and bypassing a valley on your left.
 Then veer NNW (at ‘6-1’) and soon pass through another patch of fairly open parrot bush into open jarrah forest on a lateritic plateau.
 After about 400m, reach the NW-sloping edge of the plateau, gaining a good view across the forest to Mount Dale 14km to the NW.
 Descend to an outcrop at ‘7’ and turn right to follow the outcrop along slope for 50m to its eastern edge at ‘8’.
 Turn left (NNW) down the gentle slope through low heath, following animal tracks, to reach a granite slab (‘9’).
 Veer westward (left) down the slab (to ‘9-1’), then re-enter jarrah forest and continue westward, initially along slope and then gently downslope.
 Veer WNW at ‘9-2’.
 The slope initially steepens then flattens off toward the heath-covered Running Brook valley floor.
 Cross an old vehicle track at ‘9-3’.
-Reach a cleared area and pass a water storage pond before crossing a small culvert (at ‘9-4′) on Running Brook to join Running Brook Road (vehicle track) at ’10’.
-Turn right to follow the road northward for about 300m to ‘11’.
-Then leave the road to head NW off-track and gently upslope through the forest.
-At ’11-1′ veer NNW to climb very gently along the slope to reach a ridge (at about ’12’).
-Veer westward and descend very gently across a lateritic slope through wandoo woodland via ’12-1’, crossing a forestry vehicle track (at ’12-2′), to reach a stream course (at ’13’).
+Reach a cleared area and pass a water storage pond before crossing a small culvert (at ‘9-4′) on Running Brook to meet Running Brook Road (vehicle track) at ’10’.
+Cross the road and head westward up the hillside past an excavated water pit.
+(Or see Option 1 below for the short, 10km walk option.)
+Veer right at ’11’ to head NNW along slope through open jarrah forest via ’11-1′.
+Turn westward at ’12’ and descend very gently across a lateritic slope through wandoo woodland via ’12-1’, crossing a forestry vehicle track (at ’12-2′), to reach a stream course (at ’13’).
 Follow the valley floor westward (upstream; via ’13-1′) through open wandoo woodland, then veer right after 600m (at ’14’) to cross the stream course and head WNW gently uphill through jarrah forest to meet another forestry vehicle track (at ’15’).
 Follow the track NE for 400m, onto a broad ridge.
 Then (at ’16’) leave the track and head approx. NNE gently downhill through heath via ‘16-1’ to reach an eastward-sloping granite slab (at ’17’).
 Turn left (WNW) to cross patches of heath and very soon reach a larger NE-sloping granite slab (at ’18’).
 Follow the outcrop very gently downslope for about 100m to ‘19’.
 Then veer left (NNW) to leave the outcrop and cross open heathland for about 400m to reach the head of a side valley and wandoo woodland at ‘20’.
 Turn right to follow the valley floor NE to ‘21’.
 Then veer left (NNE) and soon cross an old forestry vehicle track (at ’21-1′).
 Head north-NNE gently upslope onto a broad ridge (at ’22’; this is at the approximate half-way point on the walk).
 Veer NE along the ridge to reach a small north-sloping granite outcrop (at’23’).
-Head SE from the outcrop through a stand of sheoaks along the rocky NE-flank of the low ridge, passing an intriguing ‘standing rock figure’ (at ’23-1′).
-Soon (at ’24’) veer ESE to follow the broad ridge downslope through open jarrah forest and then wandoo woodland, and re-cross firstly the old vehicle track previously crossed and then re-cross Running Brook Road (at ’25’).
-Then pick an easy route across the nearby Running Brook stream course,via animal tracks through the low rushes and narrow belt of swamp paperbarks.
-Then continue SE, initially across the bare sandy valley floor and then gently uphill through open wandoo woodland, climbing (or skirting) a low laterite breakaway about 600m after crossing Running Brook.
-Soon after pass two granite boulders surrounded by zamia palms at ’26’, then veer right (southward) to cross an old forestry road and climb gently to a very broad low ridge.
-Continue SSE (via ’26-1′) across the broad, low ridge top through jarrah forest.
-Cross an old forestry road at ’27’ in a flat saddle area and then veer ESE to climb gently up a broad ridge through jarrah forest.
-At ’28’ veer SSE to continue up the ridge and soon enter wandoo woodland.
-After ’29’ the route takes a short and rewarding detour from an optional more direct route, to allow you to explore some very picturesque woodland and enjoy views along the NE-sloping hillside.
-(Or see Option below for a short-cut after ‘29’.)
-To take the detour, veer right (SW) at ‘29’ and cross the slope to ‘30’.
-Then turn left to climb briefly uphill through woodland.
-Turn left again at ‘31’ and head ENE around the hillside (via ’31-1’) Then head eastward through woodland near the upper edge of the lateritic slope, then descend through heath to ’32’, gaining a good view northward across the forest.
-Then veer SE, climbing gently across open heathland onto the broad, flattish hill-top via ’32-1’.
-Continue SE (via ’33’), climbing gently to re-enter wandoo woodland via ‘34’ along the summit area of this unnamed hill.
+Head SE from the outcrop through a stand of sheoaks along the rocky NE-flank of the low ridge to ’23-1′, to reach an intriguing ‘standing rock figure’.
+Turn sharp right and climb to the nearby rocky knoll on the hilltop at ’24’.
+Then veer left to head ESE down the hillside.
+Re-cross the old vehicle track at ’24-1′ and then cross the floor of the side valley at ’24-2′ and head SE along slope to rejoin Running Brook Road at ’25’.
+Turn right to follow the road southward for 750m along Running Brook valley.
+At ’26’ veer left (SE) to cross the nearby stream course of Running Brook and climb through wandoo woodland to a ridge crest at ’27’.
+Head gently upslope eastward along the ridge, passing through patches of low heath and a large dolerite boulder near ’27-1′.
+Continue eastward, passing more large boulders and gaining a view southward across the side valley.
+Cross a prominent cluster of large boulders on the hilltop at ’27-3′.
+Descend to ’28’, then veer left (NE) and meet an old forestry track at ’29’ in open jarrah forest.
+Veer right and ascend a mostly gentle, partly rocky slope ESE-ward through open shrubland.
+Veer right (SE) at ’29-1′ to continue upslope and back into wandoo woodland at ’30’.
+(Or see Option 2 below for a short-cut after ‘29-1’.)
+The route takes a short detour to allow you to explore some very picturesque woodland and enjoy views along the NE-sloping hillside.
+Turn right at ’30’ and walk SW-ward across the head of a gully to ’31’.
+Then turn sharp left at ‘31’ and head ENE through woodland (via ’31-1’) near the upper edge of the lateritic slope.
+Descend to ’32’ and veer right (ESE) to ’32-1′ and cross low heathland along the NE -sloping hillside, gaining a good view northward across the forest.
+Continue along slope via ’32-2′.
+Cross a small, low outcrop and then veer SE-ward at ’32’ to climb gently and soon re-enter wandoo woodland and reach the summit area of this unnamed hill at ’34’.
 Cross the actual summit point at about ’34-1′ (elevation ~377m).
 Continue down the steeper SE ridge.
 The slope flattens off after about 400m.
 At ’23’ veer right and head south to SSW (via ’24’) across very gentle terrain before descending more steeply to ’25’.
 Then veer due south (via ‘1’) to get back to the Start point at the picnic area.

-Option to shorten the walk by 500m: After reaching ‘29’ you can opt to continue about 100m ESE up the hillside directly to ’31-1′ as a short-cut (bypassing ‘30’ and ‘31’), then continuing as per the described route via ‘32’ etc. This simple short-cut bypasses some picturesque wandoo woodland on the recommended route above, but reduces the total walk distance by about 500m.
+Option 2, to shorten the walk by 300m: After reaching ‘29-1’ you can opt to continue about 400m ESE up the hillside directly to ’32’ as a short-cut (bypassing ‘30’ and ‘31’), then continuing as per the described route via ‘32-1’ etc. This simple short-cut bypasses some picturesque wandoo woodland on the recommended route above, but reduces the total walk distance a little (by about 300m).